jwuerch/Day21-Group-Project/README.md

-# Readme File

-## About The Author

-The author is Jason Wu.
-He is currently located in Portland, Oregon as an up-and-coming programmer.
+# Portland Job Search in the High Tech Industry

-## Pizza
+## Authors

-This project was made at Epicodus Coding School and is the final project of week 4.
+The authors on the project are: Jason Wuerch, Erik Tolentino, Polina Nenchev, Alex Larson.

 ## Description

-This project allows you to determine the price of your desired pizza.
+This project will allow the user to select specific criteria which will then display a list of job openings that the user qualifies for.
+Criteria is geared towards Epicodus students and the job listings are gathered from the Portland Metro Area.
+To apply for the specific job, the application will allow the user to click on the actual link of the company hiring.

+### Technologies Used:
+* Atom
+* Terminal
+* CSS, HTML
+* Javascript, jquery
+* Specs
+* GitHub
+* Bootstrap
+* Mocha and Chai js

 ## Copyright and License Information

-This project is copyrighted by Jason Wuerch.
+This project is copyrighted by Jason Wuerch, Erik Tolentino, Polina Nenchev, Alex Larson.
 Please ask for permission to use.